 Newcomb-Tulane College Undergraduate Code of Academic Conduct, also known as the Honor Code, details expectations of undergraduate student conduct and describes both the meaning and consequences of cheating, plagiarism and other forms of academic dishonesty.
 It is every student's responsibility to be familiar with and follow the Code of Academic Conduct.

 It's vital that we acknowledge the work of others and avoid using the ideas and words of others as if they were our own.
-But sometimes, even with the best of intentions, students can plagiarize out of ignorance.
 For help on paraphrasing, quoting, and citing, check out this great guide to plagiarism and how to avoid it.

 For advice on both your major and your career at Tulane, the Academic Advising Center is your one-stop shop.
 Remember, however, that you are always welcome to visit your faculty advisor or the Director of Undergraduate Studies.